TeleAI-mcp/fast-recommendation-engine-v8k7/README.md

-# fast-recommendation-engine-v8k7
+# Fast Recommendation Engine V8K7

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.